 Once I started at Azumo I realized that working with mechanical and electrical engineers is no different than software, just another language to learn.
 My degree in sociology prepared me for many things but engineering wasn’t one of them!
-I learned from our team how they prefer to receive information and what terminology is best.
+I met with our engineering team and learned how they prefer to receive information and what terminology is best.

 As your company’s marketer, you know the product or user experience that consumers are looking for, but you may not know how to communicate this to your product designers and engineers who are building your company’s next product.

 And the engineers on your team do know how to optimize your product’s potential.
 They want to build a product that can outperform the competition, but they may not have heard about the latest in sunlight-readable, low power display technology.

 After collaborating with our engineers, I came up with a cheat sheet on the best way to speak to your engineers about LCD 2.0, in their language: